georchestra/georchestra/mapfishapp/src/main/webapp/app/addons/cadastre/README.md

 Few servers do not send the bbox.
 For those, it is required to trigger an additional XHR to fetch the geometry once a combo item is selected.
-Thus, we need an additional "fetchGeometry" property in the config for the geometry name.
+Thus, we need an additional "geometry" property in the config for the geometry name.
 The config might then look like this:

     {